Kzoo family relieved after son acquitted of charges against officer in throat-grab incident

 “Just happy, I’m done with everything” said Diante standing next to his parents after the verdict was delivered.
 “I feel good.
 It just feels great knowing that I’m not guilty.
 You know, it feels wonderful.”

-NAACP president Dr. Strick Strickland was also present for the interview, trial and all court proceedings.
-Diante said he remembers what happened that night well.
-He remembers seeing his brother in custody and said that Sgt.
-Turner was angry and that he even used a racial slur toward him.
+NAACP president Dr. Strick Strickland was also present for the interview and trial.
+Diante said he remembers what happened that day well, when he saw his brother in custody.
+Sgt.
+Turner was angry, he said, and that he used a racial slur toward him.

 “He called me out my name,” said Diante.
 “After that it just, I escalated.
-As soon as he said that he said ‘You can leave the n-word.'
+As soon as he said ‘You can leave the n-word.'
 You know, I just erupted.”

-Diante’s father Timeeko said that Diante knew he was innocent the entire time and stuck by that.
+Diante’s father Timeeko said that Diante knew he was innocent the entire time.
 Diante was offered to take a plea deal a number of times but he declined.

 “I’m not mad,” said Evelyn.
 “I’m just disappointed with the police department, how they went about the whole thing.
 I’m glad right now.
 If I can stop crying that would be even better.”